CalculatedContent/WeightWatcher/README.md

 This relies upon recent research into the [Heavy (Fat) Tailed Self Regularization in DNNs](https://openreview.net/forum?id=SJeFNoRcFQ)

-The tool lets one compute a averager capacity, or quality, metric for a series of  DNNs, trained on the same data, but with different hyperparameters, or even different but related architectures.
-For example, it can predict that VGG19_BN generalizes better than VGG19, and better than VGG16_BN, VGG16, etc.
+The tool lets one compute capacity, or quality, metrics for a ther layters of a pre/trained DNNs.

 ### Types of Capacity Metrics: